Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Appendix

 \subsection{Surrogates for the benchmark tasks}

-We follow \citet{Vandegar2020} and train RealNVP flows \cite{Dinh2016RealNVP} as surrogates for the three benchmark tasks.
+We follow \citet{Vandegar2020} and train RealNVP flows \citep{Dinh2016RealNVP} as surrogates for the four benchmark tasks.
 For all benchmark tasks, the RealNVP surrogates have a flow length of 8 layers with a hidden dimension of 50.

-Surrogates were trained using the Adam optimizer \citep{Kingma2014Adam} on 15000 samples and simulator evaluations from the uniform distribution over the bounding domain (learning rate $10^{-4}$, weight decay $5\cdot10^{-5}$, training batch size 256).
+Surrogates for the benchmark tasks were trained using the Adam optimizer \citep{Kingma2014Adam} on 15000 samples and simulator evaluations from the uniform distribution over the bounded domain (learning rate $10^{-4}$, weight decay $5\cdot10^{-5}$, training batch size 256).
 In addition, 20\% of the data was used for validation.